SABS-R3/module01_se_day2/_episodes/04-functional-python.md

 ~~~
 {: .output}

-Generator expressions are not evaluated until you iterate over them.
+Like the `map` and `filter` functions, generator expressions are not evaluated until you iterate over them.

 ~~~
 for i in (2 * i for i in range(5)):